yuens1002/react-app-env-from-scratch/readme.md

 - the result(s) can however be seen in the Redux browser extension in the action tab.

-- looking to add the following features:
+- implemented the following features:
   - [x] pagination
-  - [ ] sorting
+  - [x] sorting
   - [x] filtering to show only completed or incomplete todos